Orildo-Tech/SVG-SPACE/docs/INSTALLATION.md

 # Installation Guide

-This guide provides detailed instructions for setting up the SVG-SPACE development environment and deploying the application.
+This guide provides detailed instructions for setting up the SVG SPACE development environment and deploying the application.

 ## Prerequisites

-Before installing SVG-SPACE, ensure you have the following:
+Before installing SVG SPACE, ensure you have the following:

 - Node.js 18.0 or higher
 - npm 9.0 or higher (or yarn 1.22+)